Cyanogenoid/cyanogenoid.github.io/content/fun/osu.md

 +++

 [osu!](https://osu.ppy.sh) is a rhythm game where you click circles to the beat.
-I started playing in 2011, peaking at a rank of #629 out of a few million players.
+I started playing in 2011, peaking at a rank of #618 out of a few million players in early 2016.

 [[profile]](https://osu.ppy.sh/users/924119/osu)